RI-INBRE > Summer

 and behavioral research.
 The program targets, but is not limited to, racially and ethnically diverse students in their sophomore and junior college undergraduate years.

-If you would like to get started on your application materials, along
+If you would like to get started on your application materials in

 with the application form, you will also be required to submit a resume,